inet-framework/docs/_sources/users-guide/ch-transmission-medium.rst.txt

 determines how signals are represented while being transmitted, propagated, and received.

-In INET, an analog model is an OMNeT++ simple module.
+In INET, a medium analog model is an OMNeT++ simple module.
 Its main purpose is to compute the received signal from the transmitted signal.
 The analog model combines the effect of the antenna, path loss, and obstacle loss models.
 Transceivers must be configured transmit and receive signals according to the representation used by the analog model.

-The most commonly used analog model, which uses a scalar signal power representation over a frequency and time interval, can be configured as
+The most commonly used medium analog model, which uses a scalar signal power representation over a frequency and time interval, can be configured as
 follows: